US business to Trump: Go slowly on Hong Kong response

 "You will have people concerned about it for sure, but they're not going to leave as long as those two things are there," Chamorro said, adding many international companies operate in countries with onerous security regimes.

-What's more important is preserving the sanctity of contracts, consistent labor rules and predictable regulation, Chamorro said.
+What's more important is preserving the sanctity of contracts, consistent labour rules and predictable regulation, Chamorro said.

+READ: Hong Kong bankers worry that new security laws could lead to capital flight

 Peter Humphrey, a former corporate fraud investigator who was imprisoned by China for nearly two years, said few companies are prepared for a "sudden event" where Chinese security forces seize control.